Best Homemade Brownies

 two overhead photos showing how to make brownies -beating batter and adding chocolate chips

 The batter should be thick (as pictured below) and not runny.
-The thickness of the batter is what makes these the best brownies ever, ultra fudgy with a beautiful shiny top!
+The thickness of the batter is what makes these the best brownies ever, ultra fudgy with a beautiful shiny top.

 overhead photo of a hand holding a white spatula in a glass bowl of Brownie Recipe batter to show the thickness

-Bake
+Bake & Cool

 Spread the brownie batter evenly in a pan and bake.
-Be sure to test them at the beginning of the recommended baking time, you do not want over-baked brownies!
+Be sure to test them at the beginning of the recommended baking time, you do not want over-baked brownies.

-You get to decide when these brownies are done, and it varies depending on just how gooey you want them to be.
+You get to decide when these brownies are done, and it varies depending on how gooey you want them to be.
 For me, the perfect amount of gooeyness is achieved when the brownies are set on the top and around the edges, and they jiggle every-so-slightly when the pan is shaken.

 Let your homemade brownies cool in the baking pan for at least 15 minutes before cutting.
-You can eat them warm (yum) or at room temperature.
+You can eat them warm or at room temperature.
 However just be aware that the warmer they are, the more they will fall apart when cut.

 Frost (Optional)